jmarine/wgs/README.md

 About
 -----

-This project implements the following services:
+This project offers the following services:

 * local user registration/authentication.
 * authentication with Google+, Facebook, and OpenID Connect providers.